Frugal Living — The Ultimate 2022 Guide

-If you don’t like the bank you’re with then move to another one.
-It’s free to switch with very little inconvenience.
+If you don’t like the bank you’re with, move to another one.
+It’s free to switch with minimal inconvenience.

-A few years ago, my bank was charging high interest and a monthly charge for my overdraft.
+A few years ago, my bank charged high interest and a monthly charge for my overdraft.
 I was paying around £25 per month for using my overdraft.

 I decided to switch to a bank that offered a lower interest overdraft, no monthly charges, and a gift for my troubles.

 This reduced my payments by almost 50%.
-I was able to pay my overdraft off quicker, and I now have no overdraft charges.
+I could pay my overdraft off quicker, and I now have no overdraft charges.

 Step 5.
 Cheaper Broadband Deals

-We all need broadband, but you are probably overpaying for it.
+We all need broadband, but you’re probably overpaying for it.

-If you’re paying over £15 a month for standard broadband or over £30 for fibre broadband then you can typically save money by going elsewhere.
+If you’re paying over £15 a month for standard broadband or over £30 for fiber broadband, you can typically save money by going elsewhere.

-If you have no children and only use the internet for shopping and surfing then consider a standard plan.
+Consider a standard plan if you don’t have children and only use the internet for shopping or browsing.

 Step 6.
 Cheaper TV — Big Reductions Possible

-Here are a few ways to save money with regards to watching television.
+Here are a few ways to save money watching television.

-Sky, Virgin & BT customers who are out of the contract are in a prime position to haggle with their supplier.
+Sky, Virgin & BT customers not tied to a contract can haggle with their supplier.